 Prior to the execution of a purchase or sale or any security or investment, you are advised to consult with investment professionals, as appropriate, to verify pricing and other information.
 Neither GLS, its information providers or content providers shall have any liability for investment decisions based upon, or the results obtained from, the information provided.
-Neither GLS, its information providers or content providers or content providers or tee or warrant the timeliness, sequence, accuracy, or completeness of any such information.
+Neither GLS, its information providers or content providers guarantee or warrant the timeliness, sequence, accuracy, or completeness of any such information.
 Nothing contained in this Report is intended to be, nor shall it be construed as, investment advice.